-Wildlife control permits should be low-cost and easily accessible based on seasonal damage and allow the landowner, regardless of the hunting season, to use the appropriate firearm for the land’s zone.
+Wildlife control permits should be low-cost or free and easily accessible based on seasonal damage and allow the landowner, regardless of the hunting season, to use the appropriate firearm for the land’s zone.
 Controlling species on farmland is necessary to produce a viable product.
 MFB encourages farmers to consider alternative methods for controlling loss, which may include lease options.
 If control methods are ineffective, farmers should have the authority to manage nuisance/destructive species on their land, including utilizing services from programs such as USDA Wildlife Services.

 Increased use of technology, including QR codes, electronic data reporting and unbiased surveys, along with voluntary check stations for wildlife need to be explored.
 This could be utilized to help provide better population data, control disease and management of wildlife in Michigan.
 In cases of diseased animals, replacement tags should be issued.

 We support programs and methods that help control problem species, including the concept of earn-a-buck or other doe management techniques.
 However, we oppose concepts that will have adverse effects on agriculture, including the use of mandatory antler point restrictions.